Top 12 Instructional Specialist Skills to Put on Your Resume

 4. Educational Technology

-Educational technology is the integrated use of digital tools, resources, and practices to facilitate and enhance learning and instruction.
+Educational technology is the thoughtful use of digital tools, platforms, and practices to expand access, deepen engagement, and improve learning outcomes.

 Why It's Important